MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 SCREEN SHOT GOES HERE

-## Fields required to create a Guides table
+## Fields required to create a Guide table

 The following fields are required to create a Guides table: